mdeff/ntds_2016/README.md

 1. Graph Science: [exercise][a01_ex], [solution][a01_sol].
 2. Clustering: [exercise][a02_ex], [solution][a02_sol], [assignment][a02_ass], [solution][a02_sass].
 3. Classification: [exercise][a03_ex], [exercise TensorFlow][a04_ex].
-4. Neural Networks: [assignment][a05_ass], exercise.
+4. Neural Networks: [assignment][a05_ass], solution.
+5. Recurrent Neural Networks: [assignment][a06_ass], solution.
-5. Signal Processing on Graphs: exercise.
+5. Signal Processing on Graphs: assignment, solution.
 6. Sketching and other randomized approaches: exercise.

 [algorithms]: http://nbviewer.jupyter.org/github/mdeff/ntds_2016/tree/with_outputs/algorithms